 A note to book clubs: I'm willing to attend discussions of my novels.
 It's a way for me to get input from people who don't feel obligated to be complimentary.
 If at least five club members purchase books, signed copies can be had at a saving of $5.25.
 Chaudière Falls retails for $35.00 + 5%HST ($36.75); so $31.50, no HST.
 McNab and DUEL retail for $19.95 + 5%HST ($20.95); so $15.75, no HST.
 I've attended discussions at a few clubs; there was no kicking and screaming.
 (I waited until I got home.)
-If your club is interested, please contact my agent (contact info is at the top of the screen), or leave a contact on the Message Board, and one of us will get back to you.
+If your club is interested, please send an email and I'll get back to you.
+Thanks

 A note to historical societies: I've put together a presentation entitled How Historical Fiction Complements the Historical Record.
 To support my hypothesis, I read short excerpts from McNab and DUEL, as well as draw upon the work of two other authors of historical fiction.
 The presentation is approximately 25 minutes in length, after which I usually spend some time answering questions.
 I'll also read excerpts from Chaudière Falls that demonstrate the breadth of the story.
-If your group would be interested in having me as a guest speaker, please contact my agent (contact info is at the top of the screen), or leave a contact on the Message Board, and one of us will get back to you.
+If your group would be interested in having me as a guest speaker, please send an email and I'll get back to you.
+Thanks

 Trailer for McNab: I've joined the growing number of authors who have video trailers to promote their books.
 Chief Archibald McNab's Piper, Malcolm Kenneth MacGregor, is talking about my novel, McNab, on You Tube.
 Here's the link: http://www.youtube.com/watch?v=rp7RBVIyjNQ